+There are several order types based on your strategy.
 Do you want to create limit or market orders by default?
 A limit order is a buy/sell order for a specific price.
 You can set this to whatever price you want.
 When the current coin price matches your desired price, your order will be filled.
 In a rush?
 Market orders help to get your order filled immediately as it will fill the first orders shown in the order book for buying or selling.
-The problem; It could be expensive in illiquid markets, so watch out.
+It could be expensive in illiquid markets, so watch out.

 Max Open Time Sell

-When your Take Profit, Stop-Loss, or whichever setting you use to sell with is "Triggered", a sell order is placed on your exchange.
+When your Take Profit, Stop-Loss, or whichever setting you use to sell with is triggered, a sell order is placed on your exchange.
 You decide how many minutes the order stays open with the "Max Open Time Sell".
-Setting a short max open time sell may help your Hopper to try it again quickly, but it could result in your order only being partially filled.
+Setting a short max open time sell may help your Hopper to try again quickly, but it could result in your order only being partially filled

 Most of you use strategies to purchase assets, but you can also use them to sell!
-Technical traders use their indicators to base their trading decisions on, and so can you.
+Technical traders use their indicators to inform their trading decisions, and so can you.
 Enable "Sell based on Strategy" and your Hopper will also follow your strategy's sell signals.
 If you enable this, your positions will be sold when your TA strategy signals to sell.

 Note: With this setting enabled positions could be sold with loss.